 MOMA Linked Hybrid

-Possibly the most avant-guard of all the structures featured here, the MOMA Linked Hybrid is the only designed as a housing development.
+Possibly the most Avant-guard of all the structures featured here, the MOMA Linked Hybrid is the only one designed as a housing development.
 Consisting of eight towers linked together by a suspended walkway the complex provides 700 apartments and recreational areas at different multifaceted spatial levels.
 As well as being unique in appearance the project also utilises geothermal cooling and heating systems by circulating water from deep underground.
 It effectively forms a city within the city and has been called “an ultra-modern expression of 21st Century ecological urban living”.
 More info & pics.

 Photo by Steven Holl Architects